 EMPLOYMENT, DISCRIMINATION, COMMERCIAL EMPLOYMENT LAW & BUSINESS PROTECTION

-Georgina has a particular interest in employment status, working time, whistleblowing, discrimination and commercial employment cases.
+Georgina specialises in the full spectrum of individual, collective, commercial and international employment law as well as discrimination law in employment, education, goods and services.
+She appears at all levels of court and tribunal at first instance and on appeal and acts for both Claimants and Respondents across a range of sectors.Georgina has a particular interest in employment status, working time, whistleblowing, discrimination and commercial employment cases.
 She also has a particular enthusiasm for utilising European and human rights law to advance her client’s case and was recently awarded a Phoenicia Scholarship by the Bar European Group.
-Her employment instructions often intersect with data protection and personal injury issues and she is well placed to put her experience in personal injury to effect when dealing with disability discrimination claims, stress at work and harassment claims, modern slavery claims and claims for non-material damage under the GDPR and distress under the DPA 2018.
+Her employment instructions often intersect with data protection and personal injury issues and she is well placed to put her experience in personal injury to effect when dealing with discrimination claims, stress at work and harassment claims, modern slavery claims and claims for non-material damage under the GDPR and distress under the DPA 2018.

 Examples of Georgina’s current and recent employment and discrimination work include:

 Georgina has experience appearing as junior counsel and drafting grounds of appeal, skeleton arguments and costs protection applications in appeals.

 Ibrahim v HCA International Ltd EWCA Civ 2007 (led).
 Appeal clarifying the operation of the subjective limb of the public interest test in Chesterton v Nurmohamed [Whistleblowing].